sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/backend.md

 * If trying to access Sourcegraph.com's DB: `kubectl -n prod exec -it deployment/codeinsights-db -- psql -U postgres`
 * If trying to access k8s.sgdev.org's DB: `kubectl -n dogfood-k8s exec -it deployment/codeinsights-db -- psql -U postgres`

+### `sg insights` tool

+The `sg insights` tool is a developer-built tool to perform some common database queries used when debugging insight issues.

+You can check available commands using the `sg insights -h` command.

 ### Finding logs

 Since insights runs inside of the `frontend` and `worker` containers/processes, it can be difficult to locate the relevant logs.
 Best way to do it is to grep for `insights`.